PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Audit all five production calls and existing fixtures for `_optimize_transpose_logistic_sub_muladd_dual_postconv_nhwc_chains`.
-3. Add compact generic success and no-op characterization for shared inputs, gate fan-out, public boundaries, and both post-Conv branches as applicable.
-4. Commit characterization separately, then mechanically extract the complete implementation with AST-equivalence proof before indexed mutation.
+2. Audit every producer/consumer read and mutation in `passes/dual_postconv_gate_layout.py`, then add optional `graph_index` and `layout_state` parameters without changing deep matching semantics.
+3. Add a stable ordered `LAYOUT_PLAN` runner with model-only preflight and an indexed complementary-gate/two-branch guard.
+Replace all five raw production calls while retaining the compatibility wrapper.
+4. Extend the compact fixtures to prove one initial index refresh and one success snapshot, while every unsafe boundary rejects before snapshotting.
+5. Run focused tests, sequential Tier 1 `superpoint.onnx -cotof`, and the full direct selection before committing and pushing the indexed checkpoint.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain